 -Design and fabrication of cutting-edge aerospace technology.

 This is our first rocket.
 Boosted by a solid propellant motor, the cardboard rocket had an avionics module developed by ourselves.
-The trajectory described on September 2018 went as simulated, even getting a bit higher than expected, reaching a peak altitude of 507 m.
-With this rocket we tested our avionics and the recently acquired knowledge about rocket science.
+The trajectory described in September 2018 went as simulated, even getting a bit higher than expected, reaching a peak altitude of 507 m.
+With this rocket, we tested our avionics and the recently acquired knowledge about rocket science.

 Total mission success.